 Santa Cruz County Waiting List

-Full applications are being taken for families who went on the list before: April 2011
+Full applications are being taken for families on the 2018 waiting list with the following lottery numbers:

-Full applications are being taken for families who went on the list before: May 2011
+Full applications are being taken for families on the 2018 waiting list with the following lottery numbers:

 Waiting List Status Form